-All human beings are created in God’s image (imago dei) and designed to be in relationship with our creator.
+HUMAN BEINGSAll human beings are created in God’s image (imago Dei) and designed to be in relationship with our creator.
 Through sin, humankind breaks relationship with God.
 But through God’s grace (prevenient, justifying, and sanctifying) humankind is reunited with God, and we begin the process of being recreated into the persons God intends us to be.

 We are passionate, not perfect, followers of Jesus Christ who want to make a difference in the lives of our fellowship, the community and the world.
 We are Wesleyan in theology and practice.
 John Wesley, the founder of a renewal movement within the Church of England, which later became the Methodist church, said: Light yourself on fire with passion and people will come from miles to watch you burn.

-MISSION: Love God, Love Others and Serve the word!
+Love God, Love Others, and Serve the world!

 Love one another, serve one another.